 Sha'Carri Richardson not chosen for Olympic relay team

 Sha'Carri Richardson was not chosen to compete on an Olympic relay team and will completely miss out on the Tokyo Olympics.
-She had previously been disqualified from the women's 100 meters after testing positive for marijuana following her qualifying run.
+Last week, she was disqualified from the women's 100 meters after testing positive for marijuana following her qualifying run.

 Javianne Oliver, Teahna Daniels, Jenna Prandini and Gabby Thomas will race for Team U.S.A. in the 4x100 meters relay.